dhlinhdn00/DRF-Practice/README.md

         wsgi.py
 ```

-#### Explanation of main files and folders:

-We talk about each file:
+Ok, we will talk about each file:
 - The **Outer `LinhSite/`**: A container for the entire project.
 You can rename it.
 - The **`manage.py`**: A command-line utility that lets you interact with Django in various ways.
 (Read more at [django-admin](https://docs.djangoproject.com/en/5.1/ref/django-admin/)).
 (It's still pretty vague at the moment :v, but I know it's very important to the project.)
 - The **Inner `LinhSite/`**: The actual Python package for your project, used to import components (e.g., `LinhSite.urls`).